-^{}Presented under "Trade payables and other current liabilities" account.
+Presented under "Accounts payables and other current liabilities" account.

-In translating the foreign currency-denominated financial liabilities into peso amounts, the exchange rate used was \$\,\begin{align} \text{F56.13} to US\$1.0 and \$\,\begin{align} \text{F55.17} to US\$1.0, as at March 31, 2024 and December 31, 2023, respectively.
+In translating the foreign currency-denominated financial instruments into Peso amounts, the exchange rate used was \$55.17 to US\$1.0 and \$55.60 to US\$1.0, as at December 31, 2023 and 2022, respectively.

-It is the Group's policy to ensure that capabilities exist for active but conservative management of its foreign currency risk.
-The Group seeks to mitigate its transactional currency exposure by maintaining its costs at consistently low levels, regardless of any upward or downward movement in the foreign currency exchange rate.
+It is the Company's policy to ensure that capabilities exist for active but conservative management of its foreign currency risk.
+The Company seeks to mitigate its transactional currency exposure by maintaining its costs at consistently low levels, regardless of any upward or downward movement in the foreign currency exchange rate.

-The following table demonstrates the sensitivity to a reasonably possible change in the U.S. dollar exchange rates, with all other variables held constant, of the Group's consolidated income before tax as at March 31, 2024 and December 31, 2023.
-There is no other impact on the Group's equity other than those already affecting the profit or loss in the consolidated statement of comprehensive income.
+The following table demonstrates the sensitivity to a reasonably possible change in the US\$ exchange rates, with all other variables held constant, of the Company's income before tax as at December 31, 2023 and 2022.
+There is no other impact on the Company's equity other than those already affecting the profit or loss in the statement of comprehensive income.

-N Mar.
-31, 2024 Dec.
-31, 2023

-Increase in US\$ Rate Decrease in US\$ Rate Increase in US\$ Rate Decrease in US\$ Rate

-Change in US\$ rate 5% (5%) 5% (5%)
+2023 } 2 022 Increase in US\$ Rate Decrease in US\$ Rate Increase in US\$ Rate Decrease in US\$ Rate Change in US\$ rate 5% (5%) 5% (5%) Effect on income before income tax ₽2,706,099 (P2,706,099) (₽4,641,918) ₽4,641,918